MalgoCoder54/malgocoder54.github.io/_posts/2023-12-15-ricreate-landscapes.md

 ## Chapter 2: The first prompt

-I began by uploading the picture to Bing Chat and asked it what kind of prompt it would use to recreate the same picture.
+I began by uploading the picture to Copilot and asked it what kind of prompt it would use to recreate the same picture.
 I know, it's not exactly a product of my own imagination, but I must admit, I lack an artistic streak!

 `What prompt would you pass to Dall.e3 to generate the very same image?`